23-2-DSDN242/mddn242-parametric-design-Riz0tto/README.md

   * `size` : radius of the second circle
   * `offsetx` : x offset of the second circle relative to the first one
   * `offsety` : y offset of the second circle relative to the first one

+My initial idea is to use the colours cyan, magenta and yellow, as overlapping squares with some transparency.
+This should create the colours red, green or blue in the overlaps.
+I'm not sure how much I'll need to manipulate the shapes in order for letters to be legible with this approach.
+The shapes may need to be more complex than squares, or there may need to be more than three.